The Carnival on Stage exhibition inaugurated

 “Carnival on stage.
 Types of the comedy of Art”, will remain open at the CERE until March 18

-On Friday, January 26 at around 8:30 p.m. at the CERE, the mayor of Miguelturra Victoria Sobrino, inaugurated the exhibition “Carnival on stage.
-Types of the comedy of Art”, accompanied by Francisco Javier Navarro Haro, Provincial Director of Education of the Board of Communities of Castilla-La Mancha , Luis Alberto Lara Contreras, Provincial Deputy of the Ciudad Real Provincial Council, Diego Rodríguez, Councilor for Celebrations of the Miguelturra City Council, Nuria Sánchez, Churriega Exemplar 2017, Jorge Jiménez, curator of the exhibition and supported by a very large audience that filled the room, the councilor thanked the celebration of these events that help achieve a common objective: the declaration of the Migueltura Carnival as a Festival of National Tourist Interest.
+On Friday, January 26 at around 8:30 p.m. at the CERE (Cultural Center), the mayor of Miguelturra, Victoria Sobrino, inaugurated the exhibition “Carnival on Stage.
+Types of the Comedy of Art.”
+She was accompanied by Francisco Javier Navarro Haro, Provincial Director of Education for the Regional Government of Castilla-La Mancha; Luis Alberto Lara Contreras, Provincial Deputy of the Provincial Council of Ciudad Real; Diego Rodríguez, Councilor for Festivities for the Miguelturra City Council; Nuria Sánchez, Exemplary Churriega 2017; and Jorge Jiménez, curator of the exhibition.
+The inauguration was supported by a very large audience that filled the hall.
+The councilor expressed her gratitude for the holding of these events, which help achieve a common goal: the declaration of the Miguelturra Carnival as a Festival of National Tourist Interest.

 Jorge Jiménez, curator of the exhibition, began his speech with a plea about the value of MOMO.
 Carnival Interpretation Center as a very competitive cultural product and service.
 He remembered when the space was designed – a project in which he participated – it was done in a very ambitious way, trying to be a reference.
-To achieve this, a large number of transversal lines of development were included to keep MOMO alive, one of them is the temporary exhibition hall that was full of life yesterday.
+To this end, a large number of cross-cutting development lines were included to keep MOMO alive.
+One of these is the temporary exhibition hall, which was bustling with life yesterday.

-The exhibition mixes carnival with the world of theater and addresses how in the Italian Renaissance a new theatrical genre emerged while the first companies became professional, it is what is known as “Comedy of Art.”
+The exhibition combines carnival with the world of theater.
+It explores how a new theatrical genre emerged during the Italian Renaissance, as the first theater companies became professional.
+This is known as the “Commedia dell’arte”.
 This is not born from nothing, but arises from a very rich popular tradition that floods the public square, in it we find everything from acrobats to farces, from jesters to blind storytellers, and of course, the thousand and one manifestations of the carnival.